Unicity/Chimera/classes/Unicity/VLD/README.md

 A core function of VLD is derived from behavior tree design in game programming.
 Many of the controls in this language resemble a number of common task nodes (e.g. the parallel node, the sequence node, and the selector node).
-The handling of feedback is also handled in similar way to the way behavior trees return success/failed messages.
+The handling of feedback is also handled in a similar way to the way behavior trees return success/failed messages.

 ## File